-Dental Assisting Council (Statutory Committee - B&P Code § 1742)
+Dental Assisting Council (DAC) (Statutory Committee - BPC § 1742)

-Senate Bill 540 (Chapter 385, Statutes of 2011) enacted B&P Code § 1742 created the Dental Assisting Council (Council) of the Dental Board of California.
+Senate Bill 540 (Chapter 385, Statutes of 2011) enacted BPC § 1742 creating the Dental Assisting Council (Council) of the DBC.
 The Council considers all matters relating to dental assistants in the State of California, on its own initiative or at the request of the Board.
 Issues might relate to: